 So what should you consider in your Ethical AI building quest?

-If you are building an AI system that will be collecting data about people, ethical principles requires you to inform them of what’s being collected from them.
+If you are building an AI system that will be collecting data about people, ethical principles require you to inform them of what’s being collected from them.
 You can also give users the opportunity to consent or not before they provide any information.
-This is a requirement of the digital infrastructure being built in many countries including Canada, France and more.
+This is a requirement of the digital infrastructure being built in many countries including Canada, France, and more.